The Renewable Energy Law Review: New Zealand

 The renewable energy sector in New Zealand is not otherwise subject to any sector-specific support or fiscal mechanisms (including feed-in tariffs or renewable portfolio standards).
-While the government continues to champion the NZ ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government has recognised that it cannot be the only driver.
+While the government continues to champion the ETS as a primary component of New Zealand's strategy to drive the renewable energy sector, the industry and the government have recognised that it cannot be the only driver.

 ii The regulatory and consenting framework

 The Ministry for Business, Innovation and Employment acts as the regulatory steward of New Zealand's energy regulatory system and is responsible for developing regulatory policy in the energy sector.
 The EA oversees the efficient operation of the electricity industry, undertakes market facilitation measures, and monitors and enforces compliance with electricity market rules.
 The EA is also responsible for the Code.

 New Zealand's Commerce Commission promotes competition in New Zealand markets and is responsible for the economic regulation of natural monopolies, including Transpower and other electricity lines services under the Commerce Act 1986.

 The Overseas Investment Office (OIO) regulates overseas investment in New Zealand under the Overseas Investment Act 2005 (OIA) and will be relevant to renewable energy project developments with more than 25 per cent ownership or control by overseas persons.